What skills do you need to acquire, and which strengths must you improve?

 1 Learning & Improvement

 A secondary group comprises things you’ve researched (point 1) in the previous year and that have piqued your interest enough that you would like to know more.
 That’s great; however, be mindful of one thing: you must design your learning plan in a way that helps you to nourish those resources that are supporting the action you’re taking toward your goals.
 While having a hobby is perfectly fine (as rest and recovery are part of your plan, too), make sure it’s not taking over your life.
-Every time you allocate resources to anything, including learning and especially leisure, first ask yourself how that connects to your bigger plan and vision.
+Whenever you allocate resources to anything, including learning and especially for leisure, first ask yourself how that connects to your bigger plan and vision.

 This annual upgrade of your knowledge, skills, strengths, and wisdom will continue to solidify, and you’ll soon feel a compounding effect.
 The more you know and practice, the quicker you grow in that aspect.
-Your learning will lead to exponential knowledge, and wisdom will follow.
+Your learning will expand to exponential knowledge, and wisdom will follow.

-However, make sure that you practice your learning in the real world.
+However, make sure you practice your learning in the real world.
 The last thing you want is to learn for the sake of learning and not have any practical application for your knowledge.
-Unless you are actively training to be a professor or a teacher, in which case the knowledge is your material, be sure that the knowledge you acquire helps you to achieve your goals.
+Unless you are actively training to be a professor or a teacher, in which case the knowledge is your material, be sure that the knowledge you acquire helps you achieve your goals.

 1 Practicing & Mastery

 The highest stage in your learning plan is the mastery level.
 This level targets the skills and strengths you have identified as being vital to your vision and goals.
 These are the skills that, if mastered, would make a tremendous impact and have ripple effects throughout your entire life.